 - Wrap each circle tightly around a cannoli mould (if you don't have moulds, see text above – we have suggestions) using a little egg white to seal it together firmly.

-- Fill a small saucepan 2/3 full of oil and heat to 180 C. Lower down two canoli at a time into hot oil and fry for 30-40 seconds.
-They should looks bubly and golden brown when done.
-Place them on a plate lined with paper towel to cool.
-As soon as they are cool enough to handle, carefully remove the canoli from their moulds in a gentle twisting motion.
+- Fill a small saucepan 2/3 full of oil and heat to 180 C. Lower down two cannoli at a time into hot oil and fry for 30-40 seconds.
+They should look bubbly and golden brown when done.
+Place them on a plate lined with a paper towel to cool.
+As soon as they are cool enough to handle, carefully remove the cannoli from their moulds in a gentle twisting motion.

 - Repeat with the rest of the cannoli.
 Leave the shells to cool down before filling them.